Azure-Samples/ms-identity-java-servlet-webapp-authentication/1-Authentication/sign-in/README.md

 ## About the code

 This sample shows how to use **MSAL for Java (MSAL4J)** to sign in users into your Azure AD tenant.
 You must add it to the project using Maven.
-As a developer, you may copy `AuthHelper.java`,`Config.java` and `MsalAuthSession.java` classes to your project to access the functionality demonstrated by this sample.
+You must add these to your projects using Maven.
+As a developer, you may copy the contents of the `helpers` and `authservlets` package folders in the `src/main/java/com/microsoft/azuresamples/msal4j` package.
+You'll also need an [authentication.properties file](src/main/resources/authentication.properties).

 A **ConfidentialClientApplication** instance is created in the [AuthHelper.java](src/main/java/com/microsoft/azuresamples/authentication/AuthHelper.java) class.
 This object helps craft the AAD authorization URL and also helps exchange the authentication token for an access token.